MonoidMusician/blog/sources/extra_induction.md

 A lot of these things can be generalized to arbitrary inductive types.

-Not sure of the behavior of these rules as an actual rewrite system …
+Not sure of the behavior of these rules as an actual rewrite system&nbsp;…

 Anyways, still doesn't get judgmental commutativity, but we can get the next best thing (at least for addition): constructors compute on both sides.